adstriegel/cse20289-fa23/assignments/assignment05/Assignment5.md

    * Display the `Hardware` field
    * Display the `battery_level` field
    * Display the `battery_updated_date` field
 * Display a count of the total number of beacons present in the file

+For testing, use individual JSON files for this task.

+* There are two examples from Lecture 18 via the class repository that can also be used.
+You can find them in the class repository under lectures / Lecture18 and the files are named `Example-Single.json` and `Example-Double.json`.
+You should start with these files.
+* The individual JSON files contain one particular sub-set of the JSON files from the various datasets.
+You should work with these files next for validation.

 ## Task 4 - Do the Task

 Write a Python script named `checkBeacons.py` that does the following: